You Are Not Alone | REES

 2. Provide a 24/7 centralized hub for reporting and information about community resources, policy and procedures.

-3. Offer an expanded range of reporting options that include Anonymous Report and Connect to My Campus.
+3. Offer an expanded range of reporting options that include Anonymous Report and other’s.

 4. Reduce barriers to reporting for survivors who are unable, or prefer not to, engage with in-person reporting options.